 The TA may provide a structure plan setting out certain information to be used in design, such as flows, sizing, upstream controls, recommended pipe layout, or particular requirements of the TA.
-Where a structure plan is not provided, the designer shall determine this information by investigation using this Standard and engineering principles.
+Where a structure plan is not provided, the designer shall determine this information by investigation using this Code of Practice and engineering principles.